 - Defending democracy and human rights: This classical justification is not very convincing, since democratic governments have been overthrown (A, M, N), autocrats have been supported (E and I), human rights and international law have been violated or violations tolerated by the US.

-- Combating terrorism: Paramilitary groups – including Islamist organizations – have been used for decades to eliminate opposing regimes (N and R).
+- Combating terrorism: Paramilitary groups – including Islamist organizations – have been used for decades by the US to eliminate opposing regimes (N and R).

-- Specific threats or aggressions against the US: Most of these scenarios turned out to be incorrect (or made up) in retrospect (No. 13; e.g. Tonkin, incubator and WMD claims).
+- Specific threats or aggressions against the US: In retrospect, most of these scenarios turned out to be incorrect or made-up (No. 13; e.g. Tonkin, incubator and WMD claims).

 - Raw materials (especially oil and gas): Even enemy states generally want to sell their raw materials to the West, but are prevented from doing so by means of sanctions or war.
 This is because from an imperial point of view, their independence and influence is seen as a threat.